mcornford/land/index.md

       If you like the planning, strategy, and execution for the un-startup, **we can help you do the same** for your product or business.
 [Please reach out  ](mailto:hello@dripl.co.uk) and we will be happy to discuss if we can help you and how.
     image: assets/uploads/undraw_mind_map_re_nlb6.svg
 products:
-  - title: Motorcycle Theory Untangled
+  - title: Motorcycle Theory
     description: "\n"
     link: /motorcycle
     icon: assets/uploads/motorcycle-icon.png
-  - title: Car Theory Untangled
+  - title: Driving Theory
     description: "\n"
     link: /car
     icon: assets/uploads/car-icon.png
-  - title: Life in the UK Untangled
+  - title: Life in the UK
     description: "\n"
     link: /lituk
     icon: assets/uploads/lituk-icon.png
-  - title: ADI Theory Untangled
+  - title: ADI Theory
     link: /adi
     icon: assets/uploads/adi-icon.png
     description: "\n"
-  - title: CPC Part-1 Untangled
+  - title: CPC Part-1
     link: /cpc-1
     icon: assets/uploads/lorry-icon.png
     description: "\n"
-  - title: CPC Part-2 Untangled
+  - title: CPC Part-2
     link: /cpc-2
     icon: assets/uploads/lorry2-icon.png
     description: "\n"